aaqibwani/aaqibwani.github.io/docs/Shared Channel.md

 <img width="900" height="600" alt="image" src="https://github.com/user-attachments/assets/e5ce19fe-f185-4bd2-bfef-27f8126bdbfb" />

+{: .note }
+> It can take upto 6 hours for the cross-tenant access settings to take effect.

 ## Create a Shared Channel

 To create a Shared Channel, you need to be the Team owner.
 Follow the below steps: